thomgriggs/hotel-website-template/README.md

 └── package.json           # Dependencies
 ```

+## 🎨 Assets

+The project includes placeholder assets that are ready to use:

+- `icon-192.svg` - Website favicon (already configured)
+- `logo-placeholder.png` - Main logo (800x200px)
+- `logo-white-placeholder.png` - White logo variant (800x200px)
+- `logo-placeholder.webp` - Optimized logo format
+- `manifest.json` - PWA configuration

+**To customize:** Simply replace the placeholder files in the `public/` directory with your own assets.
+The project will automatically use your custom images.

 ## 🎨 Preview Mode

 The website features a powerful preview mode that allows real-time content editing: